tomdalling/rschema/README.md

 Schemas are objects that conform to a certain interface (i.e. a duck type).
 To create your own schema types, you just need to implement this interface.

-Below is a custom schema for pairs – arrays with two elements.
+Below is a custom schema for pairs – arrays with two elements of the same type.
 This is already possible using existing schemas (e.g. `Array(_String, _String)`), and is only shown here for the purpose of demonstration.